Halyna Hutchins, 42, was a cinematographer on the verge of a breakthrough

 Hutchins was profiled in American Cinematographer magazine in 2019 as one of 10 “up-and-coming directors of photography who are making their mark.”
 She had completed two feature-length films and several short films at the time, and was one of eight participants in the first-ever Fox DP Lab, a program meant to help create new opportunities for female cinematographers.

 The magazine also noted her keen attention to light and her emphasis on the value of a great collaboration between director and photographer.
 Hutchins offered cinematographer Christopher Doyle and director Wong Kar-wai as an example, adding, “I’m just hoping to find my Wong Kar-wai.”
-The following year, she worked as the cinematographer on “Archenemy,” a feature film starring Joe Manganiello.
+She worked as the cinematographer on “Archenemy,” a feature film released the following year starring Joe Manganiello.

 “Archenemy” director Adam Egypt Mortimer reposted late Thursday night a Twitter thread from 2020 in which he praised Hutchins’s work as a cinematographer.
 “Halyna Hutchins, ARCHENEMY’s DP, has a brilliant mind for light and texture.
 Her tastes and sensibility of what is cinematic were a huge asset for executing our style — the grimy but beautiful feeling I referred to as ROMANTIC BRUTALSM [sic],” Mortimer wrote last year.